PoorvajaSS/Google_PlayStore-Analysis--Python/README.md

 # Insights

 Rating and Year is left skewed while Reviews, Size, Installs and Price are right skewed.
 Most of the apps are free in playstore.

 The apps Content Rating indicates that it is suitable for all audiences and mostly targeted to everyone.

 The most popular top 3 categories in the playstore are Family , Game ,  Tools.

 Beatuty,comics,arts and weather kinds of apps are very less in playstore.

 Family category has the most number of apps with 18.75% , followed by Games category which has 10.83% of the apps.

 Least number of apps belong to the Beauty category with less than 1% of the total apps belonging to it.

 Out of all the categories "GAME" has the most number of Installations.

 With almost 35 Billion Installations GAME is the most popular Category in Google App store.

-Top 5 apps highest installed for category Game are Subway Surfers , Temple Run 2 , Candy Crush Saga , Pou , My Talking Tom Most popular for game is Subway Surfers ,for communication app is Hangouts , for productivity app is Google Drive ,for social app is Instagram.
+Top 5 apps highest installed for category Game are Subway Surfers , Temple Run 2 , Candy Crush Saga , Pou , My Talking Tom.

+Most popular for game is Subway Surfers ,for communication app is Hangouts , for productivity app is Google Drive ,for social app is Instagram.

 There are 271 rows where Rating is 5.0 apps on Google Play store.

 There are 50 installations for app 'CricQuick' from 'SPORTS' Category.